vacu9708/Study-records/Database/Transaction/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/178089624-c7a83d81-ee29-404f-94e4-1a4f2811a0c7.png)

-stored procedure : does the same thing as a function of normal programming languages
+Stored procedure : does the same thing as a function of normal programming languages